vb64/bulls_cows/README.md

 $ make setup PYTHON_BIN=path_to_python27_executable
 $ make deploy
 ```
-Visit the URL https://Your-GAE-project-ID.appspot.com You should see something like this:
+After successful deployment visit the URL https://Your-GAE-project-ID.appspot.com You should see something like this:
 ```
 Yandex Alice Bulls&Cows game lives here
 ```